g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 This operation can also be accomplished by configuring deployment scripts within Nx.

 ## Turborepo Overview
 Turborepo is an advanced management system for monorepos that allows for fast builds and easy management and setup, particularly for projects in [JavaScript](https://www.javascript.com/) and [TypeScript](https://www.typescriptlang.org/) that require speed.
 [Vercel](https://vercel.com/) created the tool with particular emphasis on front-end coding, as it is mainly focused on performance and is easy to use.
-Because of such features, such as caching task orchestration and integration with the most popular frameworks, Turborepo is often used by those teams that tend to work on several projects.
+Because of such features, such as caching task orchestration and integration with the most popular frameworks, it is often used by those teams that tend to work on several projects.
 This section will cover notable features of Turborepo, its advantages and pitfalls satisfying innovations of 2024, and cases when it is the most suitable solution for your assignment.

 ### Key Features of Turborepo
 The main focus of the architecture of Turborepo is task caching and parallel execution, which contribute to building processes running faster by utilizing already processed files.
-Let’s say a task was processed previously with the same set of influences, then Turborepo will not process it again but fetch the data from the cache.
+Let’s say a task was processed previously with the same set of influences, then it will not process it again but fetch the data from the cache.
 This comes very handy in CI pipelines where performing the same builds in particular time spans is quite tedious.
 Also, to ease the burden on developers, Turborepo provides local and remote caching capabilities as a standard to help developers utilize their artifacts on different machines.

 Another beneficial feature is the so-called task pipelines, which enable developers to attach tasks.
 For instance, your project has multiple stages: running tests, producing packages, and putting up applications.
 Turborepo will schedule these tasks to run in the right sequence only when there are changes made.
 Turbo’s straightforward configuration using `turbo.json` allows the team to set up the pipelines without writing complicated codes, which is also beneficial for small teams.

 ### Strengths of Turborepo
 In projects with a heavy focus on the front end, where the speed of building or deploying applications is crucial, Turborepo shines.
 It works perfectly with Next.js and React, thus making it an asset for the web development division.
 For instance, a SaaS company having numerous frontend applications can use Turborepo in the development process to enable component and dependency sharing among the applications.

 Because of Turborepo’s emphasis on easing the use of the tool, this can appeal to teams that wish to use monorepo strategies without the excess burden of the method.
-From day one, it gives an easy out-of-the-box experience, provision of Turborepo’s task runner requires a little configuration, and fast performance is achieved.
+From day one, it gives an easy out-of-the-box experience, provision of it’s task runner requires a little configuration, and fast performance is achieved.
 This means that even young or smaller teams that may not have a single person in charge of DevOps can still enjoy monorepo advantages.

 The productivity of the developers also comes out as another benefit of using Turborepo.
 The system is hot-rodded and supports incremental builds, which permits the developers to test the consequences of their modifications almost instantaneously.
 In addition, remote caching further enhances this by enabling each developer to use previously generated build outputs, leading to better teamwork in geographically dispersed areas.

 ### Recent Innovations and Updates in 2024
 A lot of enhancements have been made by Turborepo in 2024 to ensure that it remains able to compete well in the market.
 One of the notable updates is the enhancement of the integration with Vercel’s platform for deployment, which provides for continuous integration and continuous delivery pipelines with ease for Next.js applications.
 This alleviates the problem of the teams having to undergo a long and complex deployment of the applications in the monorepo, especially in configuring the steps properly.

 Improvement of the previously existing enhancements to the remote caching system of Turborepo is another addition made to support team members working in different time zones.
 Because of this, developers have also been given more sophisticated control over the controls that cause cache-clearing, which prevents the problem of new work being commenced with an old building.
-Equally important, Turborepo has also enhanced its framework support to encompass a wider range of server-related technologies, including [Express](https://expressjs.com/) and [Prisma](https://www.prisma.io/), making it useful for more than just client-side applications.
+Equally important, it has also enhanced its framework support to encompass a wider range of server-related technologies, including [Express](https://expressjs.com/) and [Prisma](https://www.prisma.io/), making it useful for more than just client-side applications.
 This revision increases the usability of Turborepo by enabling it to handle applications that comprise both the backend and the front end.

 ### Ideal Use Cases for Turborepo
 Turborepo is an ideal solution for focused teams developing front-end or full-stack applications where speed and frequent release cycles matter most.
 This is perfect for young businesses developing [SaaS](https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-saas#:~:text=) solutions because it allows for short iterations and easy handling of multiple front-end apps and their common dependencies.

 Take, for instance, a business having multiple web apps built with React, such as a brand’s website, an admin dashboard, and a client-facing portal.
 Turborepo allows them to create and share interface pieces as well as style the apps in a universal manner.
 Since it uses task pipelines and caching, the developers will not need to build or test everything but only what has been modified, which improves development speed and CI pipelines.

-Turborepo also enables effective collaboration between team members working in different geographic locations on the same project.
+It also enables effective collaboration between team members working in different geographic locations on the same project.
 Thanks to remote caching, if one user creates an application’s part, other users do not have to do it again as they can utilize that output.
 This is particularly useful for organizations that have employees in different locations or implement continuous delivery.

 ## Implementing Turborepo in a Project
 Suppose, for the sake of argument, you are developing single-sourced applications that are offered to multiple clients simultaneously and which feature several web applications, among them: